-Max Afford Young Playwrights Award – a $30,000 biennial award and development workshop for a playwright under 40.
+Max Afford Young Playwrights Award is a $30,000 biennial award and development workshop for a playwright under 40.
 The Award is managed by APT.
 A call for entries will be in late 2021 for the 2022 Award.
 The award was created by the late Thelma May Afford in memory of her husband and is managed by Perpetual as Trustee.

 Rodney Seaborn Playwrights Award – this annual $20,000 award provides financial assistance for playwrights during the writing or development of a play or a project, and might include workshops, dramaturgical support, production costs, publishing or touring.

 The Rodney Seaborn Playwriting Support Fund – provides grants for up to $5,000 to assist playwrights and others working in the area to advance knowledge and appreciation of play writing as an art form.

 The $30,000 Mona Brand Award is presented every two years to an outstanding Australian woman writing for the stage or screen.
 An Early Career Writer Award of $10,000 for a female writer who is in the early stages of her career is also offered.

 The Patrick White Playwrights Award offers a cash prize of $7,500 for a full-length unproduced play of any genre written by an Australian playwright over 18 years of age.
 The readers and judges assessing the scripts seek a work that is original and ambitious with strong theatrical potential.

 The Patrick White Playwrights Fellowship is a position for an established Australian playwright whose work has been produced professionally in Australia within the last four years.
 The winning playwright receives a total prize package of $25,000 which includes a year-long Fellowship in recognition of their excellent body of work, and a commission to write a new play.